victor-boizan/dot/README.md

-This is a personal configuration repository managed by DDFM
+This is a personal configuration repository managed by DDFM. just some test for now